Outrage at Blaming Rapists, Not Women

 In this worldview even if rapists ACT, responsibility for the act must fall on the victim.
 Because men must be free, but women must not.

-Posted on March 13, 2013, in feminism, men, psychology, rape, reproductive rights, sexism, violence against women, women and tagged feminism, Fox News, Hannity, men, psychology, rape, rapists, sexism, women, Zerlina Maxwell.
+Posted on March 13, 2013, in feminism, men, psychology, rape and sexual assault, reproductive rights, sexism, violence against women, women and tagged feminism, Fox News, Hannity, men, psychology, rape and sexual assault, rapists, sexism, women, Zerlina Maxwell.
 Bookmark the permalink.
-28 Comments.
+29 Comments.